Grindelia Willdenow. Common name: Gum-plant, Tarweed, Rosinweed, Gumweed.

 ID notes: Grindelia fits poorly into finite morphological boxes due to the wide variability in almost all of its major character states within species and the genus as a whole (hence, why it is keyed in multiple locations in the Asteraceae key to genera; some of these perhaps truly "fail-safe").

-Nonetheless, some of the general characters distinguishing this genus include cauline leaves often toothed with faces gland-dotted, phyllaries gummy and usually with apices curved or hooked, large globular heads, and a pappus of a few falling scale (but, see both Prionopsis and Grindelia in Asteraceae key).
+Nonetheless, some of the general characters distinguishing this genus include cauline leaves often toothed with faces gland-dotted, phyllaries gummy and usually with apices curved or hooked, large globular heads, and a pappus of a few falling scales (but, see both Prionopsis and Grindelia in Asteraceae key).

 References: Bartoli & Tortosa (2012); Cronquist (1980); Nesom (1990b); Nesom (2019d); Strother & Wetter (2006a) In Flora of North America Editorial Committee (2006b).
 Show full citations.